nas20013p/financial-services-complaint-analysis/README.md

 - **Issue & Sub-Issue** (e.g., billing errors, account management)
 - **State** (location of consumer)
 - **Company Response to Consumer** (closed with explanation, closed with relief, etc.)

+**Additional Documentation**
+Technical documentation including the dataset, detailed methodology, and visuals of each chart can be found in this repository.

 ---